Search and find text in files with UltraFinder

 2. Specify text to find

-You can tell UltraFinder what text to find by simply typing or pasting the search text into the Find what field.
+You can tell UltraFinder what text to search for in your PDF files by simply typing or pasting the search text into the Find what field.

 Note: you can add a line break (CR/LF) to your find text by pressing Ctrl + Enter.